seewhydee/ntuphys_nb/README.md

-# LaTex and Jupyter Notes for Physics Courses
+# LaTeX and Jupyter Notes for Physics Courses

 This repository contains notes and exercises for some [physics courses](http://www1.spms.ntu.edu.sg/~ydchong/teaching.html) I am teaching or have taught at [NTU](http://www.ntu.edu.sg).